 7. Keep everything in full view

 Keeping objects in full view may seem counterproductive, but there is method to the madness.
-Not everything needs to be hidden away when it comes to living room storage – in fact decorative solutions can make a huge difference to your look and feel.
+When you are organizing a living room, not everything needs to be hidden away when it comes to living room storage – in fact decorative solutions can make a huge difference to your look and feel.
 Plus, if it is in plain sight, you will be forced to keep it neat, tidy and organized.

 8. Use color to distract from necessary storage